AikoChou/ImagePipeline/README.md

 To run the script for training an image classifier, you need to

-- Save your neural network model to JSON
+- Save your neural network model to JSON;
-- Upload your data to HDFS
+- Upload your data to HDFS;
-- Setup the Config file
+- Setup the Config file.

 First, Keras provides the ability to describe any model in JSON format through the `to_json()` function.
 This can be saved to a file and then loaded via the `model_from_json()` function, which will create a new model from the JSON specification.